-In the last issue we laid the groundwork as to what the thread standards require for calibration or setting of adjustable thread ring gages.
-In this issue, we will get into the "nuts and bolts" of the calibration/setting procedure.
+Larry Borowski, President Greenslade & Company, Inc. 2234 Wenneca Ave.
+Ft.
+Worth, TX 76102 USA www.greensladeandcompany.com Our Emphasis Article in the October 2013 issue laid the groundwork as to what the thread standards require for calibration or setting of adjustable thread ring gages.
+Now we get into the "nuts & bolts" of calibration/setting procedure.

 The first thing you want to do is either choose a set plug style or familiarize yourself with what you are currently using.
-There are (2) main types, truncated and progressive.
+There are two main types, truncated and progressive.